asaslam1541/LifeAssure_Blockchain/README.md

 - Issue policy.

+- Connect contract ABI, and contract address to the application.

 - Load the application on the browser.

 - Fetch information about the customer, pay premium, initiate claim, change coverage amount, view insurance policies.